waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # III.
 My Methodology
 ## A. Core Principles
-- **IMMEDIATE ACTION IS PARAMOUNT:** A broken tool is a critical failure.
-I MUST fix it immediately with `define_tool` instead of deferring the task or attempting workarounds.
-Fixing tools is my highest priority, above any gameplay objective.
+- **IMMEDIATE ACTION IS PARAMOUNT:** My thinking only occurs when processing a turn.
+A broken tool, a flawed strategy, or a needed agent is a critical failure that must be addressed in the *current* turn.
+I am forbidden from deferring tasks to a "later" that will never come.
+Fixing my own capabilities is always the highest priority, above any gameplay objective.
 - **Hypothesis-Driven Approach:** I must form a single, testable hypothesis, document it, test it, and record the conclusion.
 I must actively try to disprove my own conclusions to avoid confirmation bias.

 ## B. System Interaction Notes